 For glycol to ignite at the temperatures in the pressure chamber would require an outside ignition source, and no such source exists as part of the regular retreading procedure.

-IMI takes a step further and completely removes all glycol from their line of sealants.
-Throughout history, IMI has set out to make innovate decisions from the very beginning; and IMI accomplished this with sealants that are entirely biodegradable and environmentally-friendly, removing any possibility of causing any harm to the tire casing or those who come in contact with it.
+We take a step further and completely removes all glycol from their line of sealants.
+Throughout history, we have set out to make innovate decisions from the very beginning; and we have accomplished this with sealants that are entirely biodegradable and environmentally-friendly, removing any possibility of causing any harm to the tire casing or those who come in contact with it.

 So why are sealants often targeted as the culprit for these chamber fires?

 When an after-market product is used in a truck tire, regardless of its culpability it is often blamed for any unforeseen failures.
 However, according to Tire Business, “forensic evidence shows that random, potentially catastrophic curing chamber fires can be triggered by improper use of prohibited flammable truck tire demounting fluids.”
 OSHA has investigated these dangerous incidents and found the retreading locations using flammable solvents and lubricants, and according to OSHA CFR 1910.177, those flammable lubricants used on the bead and wheel mating surfaces is strictly prohibited.

 So, while tires in the retreading process may have once had sealant in them, it has not once been the cause of these chamber fires.